mwangiiii/ICS3203-CAT2-Assembly-Wanjiku_Dennis_Mwangi_151354/README.md

 ---

-## 4. Data Monitoring and Control Using Port-Based Simulation (4 Marks)
+## 4. Data Monitoring and Control Using Port-Based Simulation

 ### Task Description:
 This program simulates a control system where it reads a **sensor value** (e.g., water level) from a specified memory location and performs actions based on the input, such as turning on a motor or triggering an alarm.